 A relatively different tool or a conventional CDN tool that does not require you to change nameservers as you did in Cloudflare.
 Amazon CloudFront is totally different from the “Reverse Proxy” approach of Cloudflare.

 With this one, you are expected to do more external work.
-CloudFront likes to automatically Pull out the data from your authentic server.
+CloudFront likes to Pull out the data from your authentic server automatically.
 It stores this data into CloudFront’s own network of edge servers used worldwide.
-You can as well Push your content onto CloudFront’s networks if you wish so.
+You can also Push your content onto CloudFront’s networks if you wish.

 But, just because Amazon CloudFront is not in charge of controlling your nameservers, it is not eligible to automatically make your WordPress site deliver your content from another edge location’s origin server.